Updated March 23, 2023

 There are subsets of the query created which can involve many relational operators or sorting techniques so that operations can take place in parallel.
 The operations can be range partitioning sort, parallel external sort-merge, partitioned join, fragment and replicate join, partitioned parallel hash join, projection, aggregation, etc. The breaking of any individual query hence helps in improved performance.

 - It helps in breaking a query and running it over multiple nodes.
 It has different types that work in optimizing the process and providing better results.

 - Parallelism breaks the queries and runs different threads of data.

 - The resources are distributed and uniformly used.

 - Parallelism improves the performance of the system.

 - The disadvantage of database parallelism is that it is not scalable and is limited.

-Thus database parallelism is the most efficient way of using a database.
+Thus it is the most efficient way of using a database.
 Distributing the data helps in using the resources in a utilized way.
 Parallelism improves system performance and helps in maintaining data properly.
 A large task when divided into smaller tasks hence speeds up the process.

 This is a guide to Database Parallelism.
-Here we discuss the Introduction, Types of Database Parallelism and Advantages & Disadvantages.
-You can also go through our other suggested articles to learn more–
+Here we discuss the basic concept, Types of Database Parallelism with advantages & disadvantages respectively.
+You can also go through our other suggested articles to learn more –